opf/openproject/docs/development/bug-process/README.md

 - Bugs are only assigned by the development team to a version, not by anyone else.
   - Exception: For releases that contain new features (minor / major releases), QA directly assigns bugs that are related to a new feature to the version the feature is in.
 That means that fixing them also has a higher precedence than fixing bugs that exist in already released versions.
 But if such a bug is deemed to be of lesser severity, it can be moved out of the version.
 It will then be prioritized just like any bug.
 - On a general basis, new bugs will not be fixed between the time QA finishes and the release is published.
 (Generally, requires a re-test by QA.)
 Otherwise, untested and untried code might be published.
-Bugfixed deemed inadequate might also not be improved again.
+Bugfixes deemed inadequate might also not be improved again.
 This is a risk vs gain assessment that has to be decided on case by case.
 The same is true for critical bugs discovered after QA.